Quizzes are meant to be quick.

-Maybe at least partially because of this, while there’s no shortage of literature quizzes to be found on BuzzFeed, Sporcle and the like, many of them tend to feature the same sediment being stirred up to the surface.
+Maybe because of this, while there’s no shortage of book quizzes to be found on BuzzFeed, Sporcle and the like, many of them feature the same classic literary sediment being stirred up to the surface.

-Now, there’s nothing wrong with user-created quizzes on more poppish-literature topics, and you can find plenty in this list from Book Riot.
+Now, there’s nothing wrong with user-created quizzes on pop-literature topics, and you can find plenty.

-However, it can be harder to find quizzes (in English) that go beyond the usual in terms of language, nationality and so forth.
-It can also be harder to find quizzes that result in new reading ideas, or that strike a harmonious balance between fun and educational.
+But it can be hard to find quizzes that go beyond the usual.
+It can also be tough to find ones that result in new reading ideas, or that strike a balance between fun and educational.

 So I’ve herded together a selection of quality online quizzes (mostly from major publications or educational sites) that either go beyond the mainstream or have something else special or interesting to recommend them.
 A few others are just ones that I thought might be fun to throw in the mix even if they do represent what you more typically find.
 These are still all very mainstream and limited in a sense, but such is the nature of online quizzes.

 All the quizzes below are interactive, meaning you can select your answers and have them tracked and/or corrected for you.